alexharri/website/posts/encoding-declension.md

 "Guðmund;ur,,i,ar"
 ```

 That's more compact, but we can take this further.
-Since <Ts method>applyCase</Ts> receives the nominative case of the name as input we can store the length of nominative form's suffix, instead of the prefix, since we can derive the prefix from the nominative form and its suffix length.
+Since <Ts method>applyCase</Ts> receives the nominative case of the name as input we can store the length of nominative form's _suffix length_, instead of the prefix, since we can derive the prefix from the nominative form and its suffix length.

 ```ts
 function getPrefix(nameNominative, suffixLength) {